hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 Got error: Property failed by returning false
 ```

-So, not only my semaphore doesn't work as expected (!) but the counter-example is embarassingly simple: `wait()`, `signal()`, `wait()`.
+So, not only my semaphore doesn't work as expected (!) but the counter-example is embarassingly simple: `wait()`, `signal()`, `wait()`, on a semaphore initialized with `permits = 0`.
 Why!?

 ## Sherlock, your services are required

-The culprit is on the event-loop.
+The culprit is the Event Loop.
 Thank you, next...

 Oh, you want more details?
 Well, let's start by analysing the `result` array for this particular example.
-It's size is two when it should be only one.
-That means that this promise:
+Its size is two when it should be only one.
+That means that these promises:

 ```typescript
 promises.push(sem.wait().then(() => { res.push(true) }))
 ```

-...found a way to be executed twice; which in turn means that this line:
+...found a way to be both executed; which in turn means that this line:

 ```typescript
 if (this.promises.length > 0) this.promises.pop()!()